francoameri/tools/hardware-tools/uy2-connector/readme.md

 ---

+## 🛠️ Tools Needed
+To use the UY2 connector effectively and reliably, technicians should have the proper tools on hand:
+- Presslok™ Crimp Tool (or equivalent) – Designed to press the colored cap evenly, ensuring the blades pierce insulation correctly or a Clamp.
+- Cable Cutter/Stripper – Even though UY2 connectors pierce insulation, cutters are useful for trimming damaged ends before splicing.
+- Insulation Tape or Heat‑Shrink Tubing – For isolating and protecting the joint after crimping.
+- Silicone Sealant (optional) – Adds extra moisture protection in outdoor or damp environments.
+👉 Using the correct crimp tool is critical — improvised tools may not apply enough pressure, leading to unreliable contact or damage to the connector.

+---

 ## 🧩 Structure of the UY2 Connector
 The UY2 connector is a compact, gel‑filled butt splice designed for quick copper wire joints.
 Its structure is simple but engineered for reliability:
 - Outer Shell (Cap & Body)